ShitEngineFoundation/Funkin/README.md

+# FNF Shit Engine
+repository for funkin shit engine a baby engine you could say since it is fresh

 # Friday Night Funkin

 This is the repository for Friday Night Funkin, a game originally made for Ludum Dare 47 "Stuck In a Loop".